How to really measure operator gradients in ADAPT-VQE: acknowledgments

 \section{acknowledgments}

 We thank Yanzhu Chen for helpful discussions.
-This research was supported by the US Department of Energy (Award No. DE- SC0019199).
-S.E.E. also acknowledges support from Award No. DE-SC0019318.
+S.E.E. and P.G.A. were supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+E.B. and N.J.M. acknowledge support from Award No. DE-SC0019199 and DE-SC0025430.

 [1]{} [1]{#1}